 The Judicial Studies Center held a conference on “Technology-Assisted Ediscovery Review” (predictive coding) on April 19 in Washington D.C.
-About 80 prominent jurists, government officials, senior lawyers, technical experts, and academics attended the invitation-only conference, the latest in the center’s “Bench-Bar-Academy Distinguished Lawyers’ Series,” which address emerging legal issues and develop consensus positions that will guide government policy-makers and decision-makers.
+About 80 prominent jurists, government officials, senior lawyers, technical experts, and academics attended the invitation-only conference, the latest in the center’s “Bench-Bar-Academy Distinguished Lawyers’ Series,” which addresses emerging legal issues and develop consensus positions that will guide government policy-makers and decision-makers.

 John Rabiej, director of the Judicial Studies Center, explained the conference was designed to explore the reasons for the reluctance of the bench and bar to use the new technology and to find ways to promote it.
 He pointed to a recent RAND study that deemed predictive coding and other computer-categorized review techniques a cost-effective option for review of the ever-increasing volume of digital records, and “the only reasonable way to handle large-scale production.”